mstksg/inCode/copy/entries/typed-sm-lc-1.md

 We'll keep our bound variables stored as an ambient map of variable names to their evaluated values for now.
-But, to do this, we need to turn the heterogeneous `EValue t` the homogeneous `Map String SomeValue` by wrapping the type as an existential value.
+But, to do this, we need to turn the heterogeneous `EValue t` into the homogeneous `Map String SomeValue` by wrapping the type variable as an existential type.

 You might notice we have a [singleton][] for our `Ty` type, `STy`, that pops up in multiple situations.